Can Vegan Diets Reduce Cholesterol

 There are 4 main PREVENTABLE reasons that can affect blood cholesterol:

-Diet: Consuming foods that are high in saturated fat and trans-fats increases your cholesterol levels.
-Foods with cholesterol in them also play a small part.
+- Diet: Consuming foods that are high in saturated fat and trans-fats increases your cholesterol levels.
+Foods with cholesterol in them actually only play a small part in increasing your bad “LDL” cholesterol levels.
 By reducing the amount of these foods you consume, you can subsequently reduce the amount of cholesterol in your blood.

 The best way to lower your LDL (BAD) cholesterol levels is to reduce the amount of SATURATED (BAD) fat you consume.